• Skip to main content

 Hänsel and Gretel, photos by Brescia and Amisano, Teatro alla Scala 04

 Tonight, a new productions of Engelbert Humperdinck’s Hänsel and Gretel opens in Milan at Teatro alla Scala.
 The cast features opera students from La Scala’s prestigious Academy.
-This, however, is … [Read more...] about Sneak preview: Hänsel and Gretel at La Scala, Milan
+This, however, is no … [Read more...] about Sneak preview: Hänsel and Gretel at La Scala, Milan

 The world’s cheapest city (and most expensive) for a cultural break